simonromain5/interaction-models/README.md

 This library implements several models of human face-to-face interactions in a closed environment.
 The models range from the brownian motion model to some specific pedestrian models.

+## How to access the documentation?

+Go to build/html/ and then click on whater .html file, you will get to access to the documentation.

 ## How to run the code ?

 First, you need to choose the model you want to test.